SFI Future Innovator Prize 2020

 Challenge teams should be strongly committed to applying interdisciplinary and convergent thinking to develop unconventional approaches to the identification of challenges and to the development of novel, potentially disruptive, solutions.
 Given the focus of the prize on solution delivery, the technical capabilities of teams should include design and prototyping.
 Final deployment of a solution should occur within a 12-month timeframe after the end of Prize Award phase.

 Applications must be submitted through SFI’s Grants Management System SESAME.
-The deadline for submission of applications to this call will be 25 September 2020 (13:00, Dublin, local time).
+The deadline for submission of applications to this call will be 22nd October 2020 (13:00 Dublin Local Time).
 Full details of this application procedure can be found in the SFI Future Innovator Prize SESAME Guide.

 Applicants should carefully review the following call documentation including eligibility information before preparing an application.
 Applicants must use the templates provided below and adhere to all guidelines.